Needles Battery National Trust tea-room

 Our tea-room at the Needles Old Battery is a special place to eat lunch and enjoy a cuppa.
-Not only does it serve tasty homemade food and drinks, but step inside and you are immediately transported back to the 1940s.
+Not only does it serve tasty homemade food and drinks, but step inside and you're immediately transported back to the 1940s.

-Tea is served in real china cups and period newspapers are rolled up ready for you to read.
-Downstairs in our dog friendly seating area, you can use the chart to keep an eye on D-Day shipping movements.
+Open every day from 10.30am, with last orders taken at 4.30pm, here tea is served in real china cups and period newspapers are rolled up ready for you to read.
+Downstairs in our dog-friendly seating area, you can use the chart to keep an eye on D-Day shipping movements.
 But that’s not what makes it really special.

 A feast for the eyes as well as the stomach

 If you’re not too distracted by all the mouth-watering food on offer, take a look out of the wide windows.
 The views of the Needles below are incredible and the best you can see from inside.
-That’s because our tea-room is located in the Port Wat Signal Station that was specifically built to give the clearest, closest views of shipping in the Solent and around the Needles.
+That’s because our tea-room is located in the Port War Signal Station that was specifically built to give the clearest, closest views of shipping in the Solent and around the Needles (PO39 0JH).

 Constructed in the early 1940s and manned throughout the Second World War by both male and female naval staff, it was later used as a base for the coastguards.
 Follow in their footsteps and borrow some binoculars whilst you eat to see what you can spot out at sea and around the rocks.